 She started with Apple Hill as a grant writer, and in the summer of 2013 filled in for Amelia as Summer Coordinator for a month.
 In November of that year she came on as Administrative Coordinator and continues as such.

 Amelia began her association with Apple Hill in 2003 as a Summer Chamber Music Workshop participant.
 She joined the staff as Summer Coordinator in 2008, after receiving her Bachelor of Music in violin performance, summa cum laude, from Lawrence University.
 As a freelance violinist, she has performed with several local ensembles, most recently Symphony New Hampshire, and enjoys playing chamber music.
 In interludes away from Apple Hill, she has lived, studied, and worked in Paris and Provence.

 Relocated from Mamaroneck, New York, Rebecca has had a successful career as an arts administrator and fundraising professional.
 She served for twelve years as Director of Development at Hoff-Barthelson Music School, one of the largest and oldest community music schools in the U.S. Rebecca served in a similar role at Copland House, fostering public awareness and appreciation of American composers and their work.
 Other positions held include Executive Director of Bang on a Can, and of Associated Chamber Music Players (ACMP).

 Rebecca holds a Bachelor of Arts in sociology from Harvard and a master’s in international and comparative education from Columbia University.
-An occasional writer on the social history of the arts, her recent article, “From Women’s Clubs to MeetUps: Social Influences on Amateur Music-Making in America” is slated for publication in American Music Teacher.
+An occasional writer on the social history of the arts, her recent article, “From Women’s Clubs to MeetUps: Social Influences on Amateur Music-Making in America” is published in the October/November 2019 issue of American Music Teacher.

 Rebecca resides in Westmoreland, NH with her husband, who also attended Apple Hill as a teenager.
 They have two grown daughters who have attended Apple Hill, on and off since 2007.